 Wesley Biblical Seminary knows that the best learning happens in community.
 Whether you’re online, on campus, or both, we want you to know that you are a member of a supportive seminary community that prays for one another, holds each other accountable, and does ministry together.

-Both online and on-campus students enjoy a weekly discipleship group with a faculty member either on our Jackson campus or through some means of “meeting” online (e.g. Skype).
+Both online and on-campus students are invited to enjoy a weekly discipleship group with a faculty member either on our Ridgeland campus or through digital meetings.
 Scripture, life sharing, and prayer are central to each group.

-Each M.Div. student must complete six semesters of discipleship groups.
-M.A. students must have at least four semesters.
-These are not for credit, but they are vital to binding together our community in holy love and unity of focus.
+These are optional and not for credit, but they are integral to binding together our community in holy love and unity of focus.

 Jackson, Mississippi is an excellent place to get involved in urban ministries.
 Opportunities abound for on-campus students to get involved in ministries to the homeless, imprisoned, addicted, abortion-minded, and any other number of mission fields.

 Visit this link to view the Federal Institute of Education Sciences (IES) report for WBS.

 Wesley Biblical Seminary is committed to making campus as accessible as possible for individuals with disabilities.
 Every reasonable and appropriate effort will be made to ensure that people who meet the academic and technical standards required for admission will be able to participate in all programs and services, regardless of disability.
 Our downstairs entrance, classroom, library, kitchen, and restroom facilities are accessible.
 Individuals with disabilities are entitled to reasonable and appropriate accommodations to make sure that they are receiving equal access to education.
 All students are responsible for their own transportation to and from the school, tutoring, therapy, personal aides, and all activities outside those directly pertaining to seminary classes and functions.